Sidetrack Bar & Grill: Train Wreck

 Sidetrack's building has an atypical shape due to a train derailment that happened in 1929.
 On an early January morning, a freight train moving through Depot Town came off its track and crashed into the corner of what is now Sidetrack Bar and Grill.
 The owner of the building, who lived just above the section that was hit, was uninjured.
 As a result, she had most of her personal effects scattered out in the street.
 There were only a few people near the railroad crossing when it derailed including an 18-year-old female who was knocked unconscious and a man who was sitting in his car, but was able to get away unharmed.
 When the current owners went to build a patio on the spot, they found some of the debris had been piled up underneath, which made it more difficult to dig post holes.

 Post Prohibition

 When prohibition was repealed new laws stated that entrances to bar had to be at least five hundred feet from churches.
 This caused the entrance to the restaurant changed from the east side of the building to the north side in 1931.The church that was located within the five hundred foot limit, burned down before construction began on the back patio.

-COVID-19 Outbreak

-In July 2020, the restaurant reopened after a three day closure due to an employee testing positive for COVID-19.
-This employee was not sent home from work and potentially exposed hundreds to the virus.

-Allegations of Abuse to Staff

-On July 22, 2020, a staff member came forward in a now-viral post on social media with allegations of being fired over quarantining.
-His story was corroborated and met with dozens of ex employees coming forward with their own stories of emotional, mental, and physical abuse.
-Multiple accusations of employee abuse has been documented since then, and a lawsuit was filed on the matter.
+Lawsuit

+In 2021, the restaurant was named in a lawsuit alleging violations of wage laws.